 On the global stage, a challenging scenario has been played out with the episodic implementation of Rome’s Metro line C project.
 Initiated using contemporary planning methodologies in 1994, it was scheduled for completion in 2000.

 Metro line C was delivered in 2014 with only moderate functionality.
 Rome being the eternal city, is essentially a vast archaeological site.
-Precise geospatial data integrated with 3D modelling capability (via GIS software) can now alleviate some of the many challenges the planners and structural engineers are encountering.
+Precise geospatial data integrated with 3D modelling capability (via geographic information system software) can now alleviate some of the many challenges the planners and structural engineers are encountering.

 In Britain, precise data is likely to point to less grand treasures: sites of former cemeteries, disused power lines, owner-occupied housing and the like.
 Logistically these assets all have the potential to disrupt the flow of the infrastructure supply chain.
 Disruption translates into costs passed on to the client.
 Planners need the capability to identify both geographical assets and to plan to manage or mitigate their impact to end delivery.